NicoAntonelli/Experiments-and-Jupyter-Notebooks/README.md

 Excercise extracted from my Genetic Algorithm's classes at UTN in 2019.
 I will improve it a bit in the future and rewrite it on a jupyter notebook.
 The Cantor Set is one of the most famous fractals.

 ## Statistical Frecuency Functions
 I don't know.
-They're just some functions that I use once, because Numpy doesn't accept a "Frecuency Population" parameter for the calculation of mean, variance and standard deviation.
+They're just some functions that I used once, because Numpy doesn't accept a "Frecuency Population" parameter for the calculation of mean, variance and standard deviation.

+## Sudoku Solver
+An easy way to solve any 9x9 sudoku no matter how hard it may be.
+Recursive approach.
+Also, a good way to verify if a possible solution is correct.

 ## Canvas
-UNDER CONSTRUCTION... in the future it will contain something related to basics Deep Neural Networks.
+`UNDER CONSTRUCTION` In the future it will contain something related to basics Deep Neural Networks... but maybe it will be moved to a new repository of its own.
+Without sadness, because it will only give way to new projects.

-## TypeScript & SASS Mini-Course
-Just a folder with that mini-course.
-I didn't know where to put it.